Swannanoa, North Carolina: Detention facilities

 The North Carolina Department of Public Safety (formerly the North Carolina Department of Corrections) operates the Swannanoa Correctional Center for Women in Swannanoa.
 It opened on July 7, 2008, taking women previously at the Black Mountain Correctional Center for Women.

 The North Carolina Department of Juvenile Justice and Delinquency Prevention formerly operated the Swannanoa Valley Youth Development Center in Swannanoa for delinquent boys, including those without sufficient English fluency.
 It opened in 1961.

 Education

 Childhood education

-Charles D Owen High school provides high school education for grades 9-12 for the Swannanoa and Black Mountain Communities as well as parts of Riceville.
+Charles D. Owen High School provides high school education for grades 9-12 for the Swannanoa and Black Mountain Communities as well as parts of Riceville.

-Buncombe Community Schools along with Art Space Charter School are also located in Swannanoa.
+Community High School along with ArtSpace Charter School are also located in Swannanoa.

 Higher education

 Warren Wilson College is located west of the Swannanoa CDP.